UKCloud/documentation/articles/vmware/vmw-how-upload-media-iso-flp.md

 ---
 title: How to upload ISO or FLP media
-description: Shows you how to upload ISO (CD/DVD) and FLP (floppy disk) media within vCloud Director
+description: Shows you how to upload ISO (CD/DVD) and FLP (floppy disk) media within the vCloud Director/VMware Cloud Director Tenant Portal
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: lthangarajah
+reviewer: shighmoor
-lastreviewed: 02/08/2019
+lastreviewed: 06/11/2020

 toc_rootlink: How To
 toc_sub1: